The Lotus-eaters and the static utopia

 Theseus’ paradox, more popularly known as the ship of Theseus, is an ancient thought experiment first appearing in the writings of the famous ancient Greek historian, biographer and philosopher Continue Reading

-While reading On the Vanity of Existence, an essay by German philosopher Arthur Schopenhauer, I came across this which I will share the excerpt: “That which has been exists no Continue Reading
+While reading On the Vanity of Existence, an essay by German philosopher Arthur Schopenhauer, I came across this passage I wish to share: “That which has been exists no more; Continue Reading

 “In early youth, as we contemplate our coming life, we are like children in a theatre before the curtain is raised, sitting there in high spirits and eagerly waiting Continue Reading